-In its activities the Company is exposed to various financial risks: market risk (including foreign exchange risk, interest rate risk), credit risk and liquidity risk.
+In its activities the Company is exposed to various financial risks: market risk (including currency risk, interest rate risk, fair value and price risks), credit risk and liquidity risk.
 General risk management policy establishment and supervision is the responsibility of the Board of directors.
-Risk management policy was set up in order to identify and analyse risks facing the Company, and determine risk acceptance limits.
+Risk management policy was set up in order to identify and analyze risks facing the Company, and determine risk acceptance limits.
 Risk management policy and processes are reviewed regularly considering changes in the markets and activities of the Company.
-The Company, applying learning and management standards and procedures, aims to establish constructive control environment where all employees clearly realise their functions and responsibilities.
+The Company, applying learning and management standards and procedures, aims to establish constructive control environment where all employees clearly realize their functions and responsibilities.
 The Company's management pays the greatest attention to unpredictability of financial markets and aims to decrease its eventual impact on the Company's financial performance.
 From time to time the Company can use a derivative financial instrument in order to hedge certain risks.